qmk/qmk_firmware/layouts/community/ergodox/xyverz/readme.md

 ## What's New:

 * I've overhauled this Dvorak layout a bit to more match what I've got on my other Ortho boards.
-Forsome keys, I'm moving away from my old Kinesis keymap and adding the brackets and braces to the inner column vertical keys.
+For some keys, I'm moving away from my old Kinesis keymap and adding the brackets and braces to the inner column vertical keys.
 I figure this will help me have better ease of use.
 In this update, I have also removed the keypad layer since I no longer use that at all, and have remapped the MEDIA layer a bit.

 ## Still to do: